mess110/vrum/tutorials/INSTALL.md

 ## About

 vrum.js is a bunch of code which aims to help the development of cross platform games.

-Think of it as a game engine based on three.js

-It started off as a card game similar to Hearthstone which I never ended up finishing, but I extracted a game engine out of it.
+Think of it as a game engine based on three.js.
+It started off as a card game similar to Hearthstone which I never finished.
+I did however extract a game engine out of it.

-I ended up using it a bunch in Ludum Dare (and not only) and made a few games:
+I used it in Ludum Dare (but not only) and made a few games:

 * http://mess110.github.io/html-games/ld/040/index.html
 * http://mess110.github.io/html-games/ld/ld-30-connected-worlds/